mfreiholz/mfreiholz.github.io/content/posts/worldwind-with-geoserver-and-geowebcache.md

 I currently develop and setup different software products which needs to display a map, like Google Maps or OpenStreetMaps.
 One very important requirement is to display the Map without an active internet connection.
 This quickly results in the idea to run my own [GeoServer](http://geoserver.org/) instance with local stored map data and distribute it via [WMS](https://en.wikipedia.org/wiki/Web_Map_Service) (Web Map Service).

-In the first step I simply added an OpenStreetMap layer and cached a few zoom levels with the built-in "GWC Seed Form" (batched caching) mechanism.
-I tested it with [OpenLayers](http://openlayers.org/) and everything worked fine.
-Unfortunetaly one of the dozens software components I required, uses the [NASA WorldWind](https://worldwind.arc.nasa.gov/) viewer, which seems to use completely different zoom-levels (resolutions) than most other available viewers.
+In the first step I simply added an OpenStreetMap layer and cached a few zoom levels with the built-in *GWC Seed Form* (batched caching) mechanism.
+I tested it with [OpenLayers](http://openlayers.org/) and everything worked just fine.
+Unfortunetaly one of the dozens software components I require, uses the [NASA WorldWind](https://worldwind.arc.nasa.gov/) viewer, which seems to use completely different zoom-levels (resolutions) than most other available viewers.
 Since I am new to this field I spend hours by searching for a solution, but couldn't find anything on the internet.
 Until...

 ## The Problem Cause